AdobeDocs/experience-manager-cloud-service.en/help/operations/query-and-indexing-best-practices.md

 ### Prefetching Results {#prefetching-results}

-Sometimes the content or the requirements around the component will not allow the use of node traversal as a method of retrieving the required data.
+Sometimes the content or the requirements around the component does not allow the use of node traversal as a method of retrieving the required data.
 In such cases, the required queries need to be executed before the component is rendered so that optimal performance is ensured.

 If the results that are required for the component can be calculated at the time that it is authored and there is no expectancy that the content will change, the query can be executed after a change has been done.